yuki678/CarND-Capstone/README.md

 ## ROS Instrattion
 Please use **one** of the two installation options, either native **or** docker installation.
 I used ubuntu 16.04 VM on VirtualBox on my Macbook Pro 2018.
-It worked fine when allocating 4 CPUs and 8GB memory for test drive without object detection, but it failed when the traffic light detection was on.
-It worked when allocating 6 CPUs and 16GB memory.
+It worked fine when allocating 4 CPUs and 8GB memory for test drive without object detection.
+For simulation with traffic light detection, I used a workspace provided by Udacity as the local VM did not perform enough for the traffic light detector to return the prediction on real-time.
+Note that a warm-up is required for the detector at first, so please wait for a few seconds before starting the simulation after the camera is on.
-For simulation with traffic light detection, I used a workspace provided by Udacity as the local VM did not perform enough.
+Please refer to the recording here: https://drive.google.com/file/d/1KzjDNZ-b_slqbz9UUl-67G6UAm381euG/view?usp=sharing

 ### Native Installation